filp/whoops/README.md

 ## Authors

-This library was primarily developed by [Filipe Dobreira](https://github.com/filp), and a lot of awesome fixes and enhancements were also sent in by [various contributors](https://github.com/filp/whoops/contributors).
+This library was primarily developed by [Filipe Dobreira](https://github.com/filp), and is currently maintained by [Denis Sokolov](https://github.com/denis-sokolov).
+A lot of awesome fixes and enhancements were also sent in by [various contributors](https://github.com/filp/whoops/contributors).

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/filp/whoops/trend.png)](https://bitdeli.com/free "Bitdeli Badge")